-To more rigorously study this phenomenon, we then perform theoretical analyses on both linear and nonlinear models.
+To more rigorously study this phenomenon, we conduct theoretical analyses on both linear and nonlinear models.
 For linear models, we study logistic regression on a Gaussian mixture model, in which we can calculate the analytical expression of the model parameters upon convergence and thus the robust test accuracy.
 Our theorem demonstrates that adversarial training on harder instances leads to larger generalization gaps.
-We further prove that the gap in robust test accuracy between models trained by hard instances and ones trained by easy instances increases with the size of the adversarial budget.
-In the case of nonlinear models, we derive the lower bound of the model's Lipschitz constant when the model is well fit to the adversarial training instances.
+Furthermore, the difference in robust accuracy between the models trained by the hard instances and the ones trained by the easy instances increases with the size of the adversarial budget.
+In the case of nonlinear models, we derive the lower bound of the model's Lipschitz constant when the model is well fit to the training instances under adversarial attacks.
 This bound increases with the difficulty level of the training instances and the size of the adversarial budget.
-Since a larger Lipschitz constant indicates a higher adversarial vulnerability~\cite{ruan2018reachability, weng2018towards, weng2018evaluating}, our theoretical analysis confirms our empirical observations.
+Since a larger Lipschitz constant indicates a higher adversarial vulnerability~\citep{ruan2018reachability, weng2018towards, weng2018evaluating}, our theoretical analysis confirms our empirical observations.

-Our empirical and theoretical analysis indicate avoid fit hard adversarial training instances can mitigate adversarial overfitting.
-In this regard, we conduct case studies in three different scenarios: standard adversarial training, fast adversarial training and adversarial fine-tuning with additional training data.
-We show that existing methods successfully mitigating adversarial overfitting implicitly avoid fitting hard adversarial input-target pairs, by either adaptive inputs or adaptive targets.
-On the contrary, methods which highlight fiting hard adversarial instances might not be truely robust at all.
-All our results are evaluated by AutoAttack~\cite{croce2020reliable} and compared with methods available on RobustBench~\cite{croce2020robustbench}.
+Our empirical and theoretical analyses indicate that avoiding fitting the hard training instances can mitigate adversarial overfitting.
+We therefore study this in three different scenarios: standard adversarial training, fast adversarial training and adversarial fine-tuning with additional training data.
+We show that existing approaches that successfully mitigate adversarial overfitting~\citep{balaji2019instance, chen2021robust, huang2020self} implicitly avoid fitting the hard adversarial input-target pairs, by either adaptive inputs or adaptive targets.
+By contrast, the methods that focus on fitting hard adversarial~\citep{zhang2021geometryaware} instances are not truly robust under adaptive attacks~\citep{hitaj2021evaluating}.